-As illustrated in the following chart, Fairfax County's unemployment rates, not seasonally adjusted, have consistently tracked well below both state and national percentages.
-The Fairfax County unemployment rate was 2.4%.
-The unemployment rates for the state of Virginia and the United States were 2.9% and 3.8% respectively.
+As illustrated on the following chart, Fairfax County's unemployment rates, not seasonally adjusted, have consistently tracked below both state and national percentages even during these historic, unprecedented, pandemic times.
+For June of fiscal year 2020, Fairfax County's unemployment rate was 8.1%.
+The unemployment rates for the state of Virginia and the United States (U.S.) were 8.5% and 11.2% respectively.